Mobility-Aware Resource Allocation for mmWave IAB Networks: A Multi-Agent Reinforcement Learning Approach: Learning Framework for IAB Networks

-Note that action $\hat{a}_i$ is the same as the one sent to the central entity, thus it is generated at agents before sending information to the central entity and then stored to be used for computing Eq.~\ref{policy_gradient_alg}.
-As a final task, each agent updates its target policy with a moving average.
+Note that action $\hat{a}^{(i)}_t$ is the same as the one sent to the central entity.
+Indeed, it is generated by the agents to be sent to the central entity and then stored to be used for computing Eq.~\ref{policy_gradient_alg}.
+As a final task, each agent updates its target policy by using a moving average.